Blower Door Testing

 Blower Door Demo

-5 Reasons to Get a Blower Door Test
+5 Reasons to Get a Blower Door Test in Maryland

 A blower door test is a great way to isolate problem areas of the home as it relates to communication with the outside.
 One example would be to isolate an area of the home that is causing an issue.
 If there is an upstairs bedroom that seems particularly warm in summer, a blower door test may reveal that the room is connected to the outside.
 It could be through an un-caulked window molding, or a light fixure.
 A blower door test can help guide us to the issue.
 If the room is not connected to the outside, maybe the duct that supplies heating and cooling is disconnected or un-insulated.
 A blower door test helps eliminate issues in order to find the root cause of the comfort problem.